Viren J. Shah: Public service

 He was chairman of the board of visitors of St. George's Hospital, Mumbai – one of the largest public hospitals in Mumbai.
 He was a Member of the Council of the Indian Institute of Science, Bengaluru and a member of the board of governors of the National Institute of Training in Industrial Engineering, Mumbai.
 He served on the Central Advisory Committee of the Home Guards.
 He served as a Member of the National Integration Council (1990).

 He actively campaigned for remedial action against Ingress of salinity in the South West Coast of Saurashtra in the State of Gujarat.
-He was a keen campaigner, too, for prison reforms, having first-hand experience of the conditions in two of India's notorious prisons, and kept up over the years a steady stream of correspondence on the subject with authorities at all levels, prime minister downwards.
+He was a campaigner, too, for prison reforms, having first-hand experience of the conditions in two of India's prisons, and kept up over the years a steady stream of correspondence on the subject with authorities at all levels, prime minister downwards.

 He introduced in 1994 a 'Private Member's Resolution' on 'Atrocities against women' in the Rajya Sabha.
 Though the resolution was supported by the house during the discussions, the ruling party then opposed it.
 The resolution was then amended and before putting it to vote, the deputy chairman observed: "… because of the importance of the resolution, I have suspended all Rules and conventions of this House.
 But this will not become a precedent for future to be quoted anytime… Whatever is said is final."
 The amended resolution, which included specific practical steps to deal with the issue, was passed unanimously.
 Two months before his death, in January 2013, he wrote to former chief justice of India J. S. Verma who headed a committee appointed by the Government of India to recommend actions to curb violence against women, following an incident of gang rape in Delhi December 2012, forwarding with his letter a copy of the resolution.